max-starikevich/lasertag-scheduler-bot/README.md

-# Assistant bot for Lasertag scheduling
+# Telegram bot for our local Lasertag community

-Just a little helper to make scheduling of the games and attending people easier.

-It should monitor messages in a group chat and make necessary changes, for example, in the Google Sheets.
+Meant to automate some daily functions, like add yourself to the playerlist (Google Spreadsheets).

 # Quick start